 You might not suspect a fresh or frozen turkey to be a source of gluten.
 But basting solutions injected into turkeys during processing do sometimes contain gluten.
 Also, those handy little gravy packets included in the packaging of some brands almost always contain gluten.

 If you are planning on cooking turkey on holidays or any other time of year, and you need it to be gluten-free, don't worry.
 There are several economical brands of whole fresh or frozen turkey that are gluten-free.
 Cooking a gluten-free turkey will just require a little diligence.
 Read labels carefully since there may be ingredients in the gravy or basting solution that have gluten.
-If you have any questions, contact the manufacturer before you buy a Thanksgiving turkey to calm any lingering doubts.
+If you have any questions, contact the manufacturer before you buy a turkey to calm any lingering doubts.
 Another option is to buy your turkey directly from a local farmer.
 You'll be able to have all your questions answered in person and select the exact size turkey you need.

 01 of 06